Geography of Scotland: Political geography

 The territorial extent of Scotland is generally that established by the 1237 Treaty of York between Scotland and England and the 1266 Treaty of Perth between Scotland and Norway.
 Exceptions include: the Isle of Man, which having been lost to England in the 14th century is now a crown dependency outside of the United Kingdom, the acquisition of Orkney and Shetland from Norway in 1472, and the permanent recovery of Berwick by England in 1482.
 Originally an independent country, Scotland joined with England to form the Kingdom of Great Britain in 1707 with the Acts of Union.

 Between 1889 and 1975 Scotland was divided into burghs and counties, which were replaced by regions and districts.
 Since 1996, for the purposes of local government, Scotland has been divided into 32 council areas.

 Rockall, a small and uninhabitable rocky islet in the North Atlantic, was annexed by the UK in 1955 and later declared part of Scotland by the Island of Rockall Act 1972.
 However, the legality of this claim is disputed by the Republic of Ireland, Denmark and Iceland and it is probably unenforceable in international law.

-As one of the constituent countries of the United Kingdom, Scotland is represented by Members of Parliament at the Parliament of the United Kingdom at Westminster, London.
+As a country of the United Kingdom, Scotland is represented by Members of Parliament at the Parliament of the United Kingdom at Westminster, London.
 In 1997 a referendum was held, and the people of Scotland voted for the establishment of a devolved Scottish Parliament in Edinburgh.
 The new parliament has the power to govern the country on Scotland-specific matters and has a limited power to vary income tax.
 The United Kingdom Parliament retains responsibility for Scotland's defence, international relations and certain other areas.
 A Scottish independence referendum was held in September 2014, at which time independence was rejected.

-The latest Scottish parliament election results for major parties: